Ezequiel Tovar Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 9.1 K/9, the eighth-best in MLB.

-- The Orioles' 4.04 team ERA ranks 12th among all MLB pitching staffs.
+- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.04).

 © 2023 Data Skrive.
 All rights reserved.